Radiolab - Everybody's Got One

 And not like a calm college debate.

-in the corner rubbing the shoulders of the fetus
+like actually in the middle, more like actually like in the corner rubbing the shoulders of

 So what happens?